mmtrebuchet/bpreveal/doc/text/programs.rst

 :py:mod:`bedUtils<bpreveal.bedUtils>`
-    Useful functions for manipulating bed files, particularly for tiling the genome with regions.
+    Useful functions for manipulating bed files, particularly for tiling the genome with regions and
+    :py:func:`calculating metapeaks<bpreveal.bedUtils.metapeak>` over very
+    large data sets.

 :py:mod:`gaOptimize<bpreveal.gaOptimize>`
-    contains tools for evolving sequences that lead to desired profiles.
+    Tools for evolving sequences that lead to desired profiles.
 It implements a genetic algorithm that supports insertions and deletions.
+    You can also use the :py:class:`Organism<bpreveal.gaOptimize.Organism>`
+    class on its own to apply mutations to sequences.
+These mutations can include insertions and deletions.

 :py:mod:`interpretUtils<bpreveal.interpretUtils>`
     Functions for getting interpretation scores.
 Contains a streaming system for calculating PISA and flat importance scores.
+You should not normally need to interact with this module.
+Instead, use :py:mod:`interpretFlat<bpreveal.interpretFlat>`,
+    :py:mod:`interpretPisa<bpreveal.interpretPisa>`, or
+    :py:func:`easyInterpretFlat<bpreveal.utils.easyInterpretFlat>`.

 :py:mod:`jaccard<bpreveal.jaccard>`
     Contains wrappers around C functions that calculate the sliding Jaccard similarity used to scan for motifs.
+You almost certainly don't need to use this.

 :py:mod:`logUtils<bpreveal.logUtils>`
     Functions used to log information.
 It's basically TensorFlow's wrapper around the ``logging`` module in the standard library.
+You probably don't need to use the logging functions yourself, but you may want to use the :py:func:`setVerbosity<bpreveal.logUtils.setVerbosity>` and
+    :py:func:`setBooleanVerbosity<bpreveal.logUtils.setBooleanVerbosity>` functions.

 :py:mod:`motifUtils<bpreveal.motifUtils>`
     Functions for dealing with motif scanning and modisco files.
+You probably don't need to use this directly.

 :py:mod:`plotting<bpreveal.plotting>`
     Utilities for making high-quality plots of your results.
+For PISA, you will probably want to use :py:func:`plotPisa<bpreveal.plotting.plotPisa>` or
+    :py:func:`plotPisaGraph<bpreveal.plotting.plotPisaGraph>`.
+    For MoDISco results, there's
+    :py:func:`plotModiscoPattern<bpreveal.plotting.plotModiscoPattern>`.

 :py:mod:`schema<bpreveal.schema>`
     A set of JSON schemas that validate the inputs to the BPReveal programs.
     These are used to make sure that incorrect inputs trigger errors early, and that those errors are clearer to the user.
+You do not need to use this.

 :py:mod:`training<bpreveal.training>`
     A very simple module that actually runs the training loop for :py:mod:`trainSoloModel<bpreveal.trainSoloModel>`,
     :py:mod:`trainTransformationModel<bpreveal.trainTransformationModel>`, and
     :py:mod:`trainCombinedModel<bpreveal.trainCombinedModel>`.
+    You should not need to use this directly.

 :py:mod:`ushuffle<bpreveal.ushuffle>`
     A wrapper around the ushuffle library, used to perform shuffles of sequences that